Automation Testing

 ¤277 Github stars

-VIFF helps you find visual differences between web pages in different environments (developing, staging, production) and browsers.
+VIFF is a robust visual regression testing framework that helps you find visual differences between web pages across different environments (development, staging, production) and browsers.
+It leverages Selenium WebDriver and supports programmable use, making it versatile for various testing needs.

 ¤187 Github stars